applecake1green/pixel-plaza-bot/README.md

-# Pixel Plaza Bot
+# Pixel Plaza Localization
-This is the repo where most localisation happens.
+Here you can find all strings and translations for the bot!